KARNATISAITHARUN/documentation/using-inspect-protect/integrating-with-shiftleft/integrating-gocd-builds.md

    /usr/local/bin/sl analyze
    ```

-   Or, to use CPG-mode for analysis:
+   Or use the CPG mode for analysis

    ```bash
    #!/bin/sh